 1. Moisture is the enemy.
 A dry or hard crunchy treat is your best defense against mold.

 2. Storing homemade treats properly will help extend the life of your cat treat or dog treats.
-Allow the treats to cool completely before storing them.
 Use an airtight container or these Ziplock alternative reusable bags (30% off certain styles ends soon) to store your cookies.
 Finally, you may want to store them in the refrigerator or freezer. *Treats can last several months in the freezer although after a few months the flavor could change.